-When business travel is changing this fast, it’s important to sometimes take a step back.
-That’s exactly what happens in this interview with Lee Clissett, head of product at FindHotel, and Aurelie Krau, a consultant at Festive Road.
+When business travel is evolving at such a rapid pace, it’s vital to take a step back every now and again.
+That’s exactly what occurs in this conversation with Lee Clissett, FindHotel’s head of product, and Aurelie Krau, a Festive Road consultant.

 Talking to Phocuswright’s Jill Menze, they explore the future of business travel while discussing what it’s like to be two of the leaders in the current travel tech industry.